Stops one or more data frame analytics jobs.

 Contains the

-string or no identifiers and there are no matches. - Contains wildcard expressions and there are only partial matches.
+_allstring or no identifiers and there are no matches. - Contains wildcard expressions and there are only partial matches.

 The default value is

-array when there are no matches and the subset of results when there are partial matches.
-If this parameter isfalse
+true, which returns an emptydata_frame_analyticsarray when there are no matches and the subset of results when there are partial matches.
+If this parameter isfalse, the request returns a404status code when there are no matches or only partial matches. -

-- (Optional, Boolean) If true, the data frame analytics job is stopped forcefully.
+force - (Optional, Boolean) If true, the data frame analytics job is stopped forcefully.

 -

-- (Optional, time units) Controls the amount of time to wait until the data frame analytics job stops.
+timeout - (Optional, time units) Controls the amount of time to wait until the data frame analytics job stops.
 Defaults to 20 seconds.